 Zhang, W-G & Wang, Y-L 2008, 'An analytic derivation of admissible efficient frontier with borrowing', European Journal of Operational Research, vol. 184, no. 1, pp. 229-243.View/Download from: Publisher's site

-Zuo, Y, Gu, H & Xi, Y 2008, 'Study on constraint scheduling algorithm for job shop problems with multiple constraint machines', International Journal Of Production Research, vol. 46, no. 17, pp. 4785-4801.View/Download from: UTS OPUS or Publisher's site
+Zuo, Y, Gu, H & Xi, Y 2008, 'Study on constraint scheduling algorithm for job shop problems with multiple constraint machines', International Journal Of Production Research, vol. 46, no. 17, pp. 4785-4801.View/Download from: Publisher's site

 This paper focuses on a job-shop scheduling problem with multiple constraint machines (JSPMC).
 A constraint scheduling method for the JSPMC is proposed.
 It divides the machines in the shop into constraint and non-constraint machines based on a new identification method, and formulates a reduced problem only for constraint machines while replacing the operations of non-constraint machines with time lags.
 The constraint machines are scheduled explicitly by solving the reduced problem with an efficient heuristic, while the non-constraint machines are scheduled by the earliest operation due date (EODD) dispatching rule.
 Extensive computational results indicate that the proposed constraint scheduling algorithm can obtain a better trade-off between solution quality and computation time compared with various versions of the shifting bottleneck (SB) methods for the JSPMC.

 Liu, L, Gu, H & Xi, Y 2007, 'Robust and stable scheduling of a single machine with random machine breakdowns', International Journal Of Advanced Manufacturing Technology, vol. 31, no. 7, pp. 645-654.View/Download from: Publisher's site